TYPE AND CLASS:

 Designation Information] [Exempt from State Examination]

-- Universal Claims Certification (UCC) from Claims and Litigation Management Alliance (CLM)
+- Claims and Litigation Management Alliance (CLM) - Universal Claims Certification (UCC)

 - Earned an insurance degree which includes at least 18 semester hours of college credit in property, casualty, health, and commercial insurance from an accredited college or university. [an official transcript required].
 [Exempt from State Examination]

 Lines (Property and Casualty) agent.
 [Exempt from State Examination]

 - Obtain a Letter of Clearance indicating you held an all-lines adjuster license (company or independent) for at least one (1) year immediately preceding applying for a Florida license and apply for a resident all-lines adjuster license within 90 days of becoming a Florida resident.